 If the thought of boosting your returns or reducing your risk exposure sounds appealing, keep reading!

 Options are financial derivatives of an underlying stock.
 In other words, they are contracts to buy or sell a specific amount of a company’s stock.
 An option is also executed or expires worthless when it reaches its expiration date.

 An option contract gives you the ability to control 100 shares (or more) of stock for just a fraction of the cost it takes to purchase the stock itself.
 This leverage can boost your returns significantly.
 Or conversely, you can use options defensively and reduce your risk exposure in the markets by lowering your break-even price on a stock you own.

 Before we jump into how to trade options, let’s go over some basic terminology.

-The “strike price” is the established price at which the option contract can be bought or sold.
-For example, if you buy a call on JPM at $100, the strike price is $100.
+The “strike price” is the established price of the underlying stock that the option contract represents.
+For example, if you buy a call on JPM at $100 per share, the strike price is $100.
 Note that the strike price is not the same as the price quoted to buy or sell the option – this a separate category called the “premium.”

 Options contracts come in two forms: “calls” and “puts.”